Large scale structure prior knowledge in the dark siren method: Results

 \subsection{Updated line of sight redshift priors}

-We apply variance completion with $n\e{side} =32$ and $\delta z = 0.002$ between redshift $z\e{min} =0.015$ and a maximum redshift $z\e{max}(\bs{\hat{n}})\in [0.07,0.23]$, which is fixed such that the K-band completeness remains above 3\%.
-In this interval, the typical variance enforced by variance completion on the out-of-catalogue contribution is such that the standard deviation in the ratio function $R(z)$ is about $\sigma_R\sim 0.5$.
+We apply variance completion with $n\e{side} =32$ and $\delta z = 0.002$ between redshift $z\e{min} =0.015$ and a maximum redshift $z\e{max}(\bs{\hat{n}})\in [0.07,0.20]$, which is fixed such that the B-band completeness remains above $10\%$.
+In this interval, the typical variance enforced by variance completion on the out-of-catalogue contribution is such that the standard deviation in the ratio function $R(z)$ is about $\sigma_R \lesssim 0.3$, as may be seen in Fig.\,\ref{fig:sigmaR(z)}.
 Outside these domains, we smoothly interpolate with homogeneous completion.
 The complete methodology is explained in details in Sec.\,\ref{sec:Methodology}.

 In Fig.\,\ref{fig:LOS50}, we present 50 lines of sight for variance completion versus homogeneous completion using luminosity weighting in both cases.
 One clearly sees that they overlap well at lower redshift and start to differ when the completeness drops, at higher redshift.
-Combined, each of those averages to the empty catalogue, which is also plotted there.
+Combined, the lines of sight average to the empty catalogue prior, which is also plotted there.
 Variance completion redistributes probabilities for the out-of-catalogue contribution to the redshift LOS prior, from voxels which seem to be emptier to those which are expected to contain more galaxies, at fixed redshift.
-Finally, between redshift $0.10$ and $0.12$, one can see the interpolation between variance completion and homogeneous completion.
+Finally, between redshift $0.15$ and $0.20$, one can see some lines of light which are interpolated between variance completion and homogeneous completion.
 In the next section, we apply these line of sight redshift priors to the event GW190814, which is a well localized GW event.